kmahendra999/90DaysOfDevOps/day19/tasks.md

 - Learn how to use Docker Volumes and Named Volumes to share files and directories between multiple containers.

 <pre>
-docker run -v /data-volume:/var/lib/mysql mysql
+docker volume create data-volume docker run -v data-volume:/var/lib/mysql mysql
 </pre>

 - Create two or more containers that read and write data to the same volume using the `docker run --mount` command.